jprjr/setup-openresty/README.md

 This is just a small bash script for downloading + installing OpenResty.

 It will install OpenResty to `/opt/openresty-${OPENRESTY_VERSION}` (or to a prefix of your choosing).
-It includes its own copy of LibreSSL, otherwise it tries to use the default system libraries, like PCRE, etc.
+It can use it's own copy of LibreSSL or OpenSSL.
+For other libraries (like zlib and PCRE), it will use your system libraries.

 It also downloads and installs Lua 5.1.5 + LuaRocks into `/opt/openresty-${OPENRESTY_VERSION}/luajit`.
 This provides compatibility when installing modules with LuaRocks.
 For example,